 Dog walks are fantastic, right?
 We love to see Tati, Petal & Milo with tails held high and wagging as they just love their walks.
 You know what, we love it just as much as they do.
-“Taking the dog out” is great for the soul, bringing a sense of calm and peace with space to breathe.
+“Taking the dog out” is great for the soul, bringing a sense of calm and peace with space to breathe, and never has it been more important than now, with the "C-word" still ruling our lives.

 So grab a lead, whistle up the pup, and go for a walk—today and every day!
 Dog walking is a great way to jumpstart a healthy lifestyle programme.
 Your dog is the perfect personal trainer; always enthusiastic, motivated and never skips a walk because the weather’s bad or they have something else to do!
 To help, why not pin a calendar on the fridge, mark up a schedule for each day and add a sticker for every 30 minutes’ walk completed.
 Did we mention that dog walking is great for your social life too as dog owners are usually such friendly folk and love to stop and say “hi” to other dogs and their owners.